nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

     In this step you have learned:

-    1. How to generate reports and charts for your executions.
+    1. How to generate reports and charts for your executions

 ## Run a project from GitHub